urbit/proposals/README.md

 ## Status

+The proposal system is undergoing and overhaul and will be replaced soon.

 ## What is a UP?

 An Urbit Proposal (UP) is a design document outlining the proposal of a new Urbit feature or general improvement to the Urbit system or our related processes.

 UPs are udon files posted to https://github.com/urbit/proposals.

+## Motivation

+We often find ourselves organizing infrastructure projects among ourselves, but don’t have a process for communicating them to the outside world.
+In a way, UPs are just a post format for the core Urbit team to publicly communicate about what we’re building.

+There are also a fair number of large-scale projects that we have thought through, but don’t have the resources to build.
+So, it seemed like a good idea to formalize the process for writing up an urbit proposal.
+This way, we can organize a record of what needs to be worked on and focus our efforts.

 ## What belongs in a successful UP?